Moment

 How Does Action Mode Work?

-Because this is Apple's first-year iteration of Action Mode, we're curious to see how well this might actually hold up in the eyes of professional filmmakers.
-Will its IBIS control be stable enough to bypass a mobile gimbal altogether, or will its gimmicky trajectory need a new for years updates?
+Because this is Apple's first-year iteration of Action Mode, we're curious to see how well this might hold up in the eyes of professional filmmakers.
+Will its IBIS control be stable enough to bypass a mobile gimbal altogether, or will its gimmicky trajectory need new for years updates?
 We'll have to find out when the phone comes in handy.

 An image without an alt, whoops